 - creative industries and commercial archive licensors

-- We welcome expressions of interest from both active and those new to FIAT/IFTA who are members and would like to lend their expertise to the new commission.
+The Value, Use and Copyright Commission still welcomes expressions of interest from both active members and those new to FIAT/IFTA, to lend their expertise to the new commission.